silnrsi/pysilfont/README.md

 ## Installation

 Pysilfont requires Python version 2.7.x and python-setuptools.
-Some scripts also need FontForge or FontTools.
+Some scripts also need Fontforge, FontTools or odtpy.

 _Note: We are experiencing issues with upgrades to existing installations and with uninstalling, so these notes are under review._